The six types of essential nutrients are:

 THE TRUTH ABOUT FAT AS AN ESSENTIAL NUTRIENT

-It is also true that in areas of the world that have fewer processed foods, and where the population consumes a higher fat diet; the people who live in these areas are not all falling down with chronic heart disease or blocked arteries.
+In areas of the world that have fewer processed foods and the population consumes a higher fat diet, the people who live in these areas are not all becoming ill with chronic heart disease or blocked arteries.